 Putting it All Together

-If you would like to have your blood work read along with recommendations for optimizing your health or figuring out your tough case, Dr Lisa offers an introductory rate of $99 for the analysis.
+If you would like to have your blood work analyzed using a functional approach along with recommendations for optimizing your health or figuring out your tough case, book a New Patient Appointment.
 If you haven’t had a full panel done, low-cost testing is also available.

 2 Comments on Reading Between the Lines of Your Blood Work Results